-If you want to try it for yourself, use our link for your FREE 7-Day Trial of Foreclosure.com!
+Want to try it for yourself?
+Use our link for your FREE 7-Day Trial of Foreclosure.com!

 If you're looking to discover viable real estate opportunities in suburbs or rural areas, Foreclosure.com has comprehensive coverage and lists many properties in smaller towns.
 This means you can easily find a smaller home and get a better deal on your mortgage.

 In total, the site has nearly two million listings, so you will likely find a property in the area you’re looking for.